realraft/UMass-Lost-and-Found/README.md

 **Jacob Taylor**\
 Role(s): Time-keeper\
 Role(s) Description: Will organize meetings, keep track of what's missing, and come up with deadlines to the issues. \
-Issues to work on: TBD
+Issues to work on: Research databases and ways we can host our site

 **Roberto Rubio**\
 Role(s): Communicator\